 Delhi has plenty of auto rickshaws but the issue is that, unlike Mumbai, it's extremely difficult (and some would say impossible) to get them to put their meters on!
 The drivers will quote you a inflated fixed fare for your journey, so it's important to have an idea of the correct cost before you travel to avoid getting overcharged (which you certainly will otherwise!).

 In addition, many auto rickshaw drivers won't give you a ride if you're not going in the direction they want to go, or you're going to an area where they might not be able to get another passenger.

 How Much to Pay

-Effective from May 4, 2013 (see chart), the rate is 25 rupees for the first 1.5 kilometers, plus 9.5 rupees per kilometer after that.
+The current rate effective from May 4, 2013, is 25 rupees for the first 1.5 kilometers, plus 9.5 rupees per kilometer after that.
 An additional night charge amounting to 25% of the fare applies from 11 p.m. to 5 a.m.
 Waiting charges are 30 rupees per hour.
 There's also a luggage charge of 7.50 rupees for extra luggage (large bags).